jdin/haunted-lit-element/README.md

 ## Usage

-This library provides `component` function that I have tried to make exactly in the way as it is done in `Haunted`.
+This library provides `component` function that is made in the way as it is in `Haunted`.

 ### `component(MyEl)`